-A special function has been implemented into HiPic in order to correct defective pixel.
+A special function has been implemented into HiPic in order to correct defective pixels of the sensor.

-In a first step (Setup), bad pixel, lines or columns of the camera are detected.
-The co-ordinates of the bad pixel are then stored in a special bad pixel mask data file.
+In a first step (Setup), bad pixels, lines or columns of the camera are detected.
+The co-ordinates of the bad pixels are then stored in a special data file.

-During normal operation with the sensor the bad pixel are then corrected if the pixel correction function is enabled.
+During normal operation with the sensor the defective pixels are then corrected if the pixel correction function is enabled.

-The intensity value of an defective pixel, line or colomn is calculated by the intensity values of the neighbouring pixel.
+The intensity value of an defective pixel, line or column is calculated by the intensity values of the neighbouring pixel.